Paul Scherrer Institut Proton Irradiation Facility (PIF) at Laboratory For Astrophysics

 The initial proton beam for PIF is delivered from the PROSCAN accelerator with

-the help of the primary energy degrader, which allows to set the initial beam energy
+the help of the primary energy degrader, which allows setting the initial beam energy

 Area where PIF facility is located.